-- Texture – They have a hearty, nutty texture and is perfect to soak all the maple syrup.
+- Although not as light and fluffy like our Begian waffles or blueberry waffles, these have a more hearty and nutty texture that is perfect to soak up all the maple syrup.

-- Freezer friendly - We like to make double batch and freeze leftovers in large ziplock bags for up to 1 month.
-They are perfect heated in a bread toaster for a super quick breakfast before the kids run to school.
+- Make a double batch of these healthy waffles and freeze for up to 2 months.
+They are perfect heated in a bread toaster for a super quick, healthy breakfast before school.

-A READER FAVORITE - Laura writes "Made these this morning for 2 toddlers and they loved them.
-My husband and I loved them too, thank you!"
+Featured comment "Made these this morning for 2 toddlers and they loved them.
+My husband and I loved them too, thank you!" - Laura

 Ingredients

-- Use only old fashioned oats and NOT quick cooking or steel cuts.
+- Oats – Use old fashioned or rolled oats and not quick cooking or instant variety.

-- Use gluten free oats to make them gluten free.
+- Use gluten free oats to make it gluten free.

-- Nut Butter - Swirl in peanut or almond butter into the batter.
+- Swirl in creamy peanut or almond butter into the batter just before making waffles.

 How to make?